jooaodanieel/tmux-tooling/README.md

 This script will:
   1. copy the config file `.tmux.conf` to `~/.tmux.conf`
   2. copy the scripts in `./scripts` to `~/.local/bin` directory

+> This configuration was inspired by the talk hosted here https://www.youtube.com/watch?v=o7Dg1kmjhfQ